maryum375/JSProxyPool/README.md

 * set a resting interval for a proxy to **prevent overuse** of a single proxy.

 ## DB compatibility
-DataAccess folder contains classes for every database. for now only **MongoDB** is implemented, but feel free to implement your own implementation for other databases.
+DataAccess folder contains classes for every database. for now only **MongoDB** is implemented, but feel free to create your own implementation for other databases.

 To implement a new database access all you need to do is implement the following functions and it will work like a charm: